BioContainers/mulled/invfile.lua.md

         ' -p /usr/local --copy --yes '

 Metadata for Conda packages is stored in JSON files in `/opt/conda/pkgs/` `<package-version-build>/` `info/recipe.json`.

-Since the version and build is given in a slightly different format (version--build) in the `packages.tsv`, we have to convert it first:
+The revision value in `packages.tsv` is used to name the tag of the corresponding Docker image, which disallows the use of `=`.
+However, Conda uses an equal sign to separate version code and build number.
+As a solution we propose using a double dash (`--`) instead in the `packages.tsv`, which can then be translated into an equal sign when communicating with Conda.

+We support two formats for the version number: Firstly, a simple specification of the package version (`1.0.0`).
+During installation, Conda picks the latest build for this version and installs it.
+Secondy, a version and build number specification of the form `1.0.0--2` which translates to version `1.0.0` and build number `2`.

+      local packageDirName = ''
+      local conda_version = ''
+      if string.find(revision, "--") then
-      local packageDirName = package .. '-' ..
+        packageDirName = package .. '-' ..
           table.concat(split(revision, "--"), "-")
+        conda_version  = table.concat(split(revision, "--"), "=")
+      else
+        packageDirName = package .. '-' .. revision .. '-*'
+        conda_version  = '=' .. revision
+      end

 Extracting the info is as simple as copying the `recipe.json` file into the `/info` directory that is available to other build steps.